get started today

 Long-term Use: Benefits and Downsides

-Long-term use of Semaglutide and Tirzepatide has proven to be effective in promoting and sustaining significant weight loss.
-Other health benefits of long-term use include heightened insulin sensitivity, lowered HBA1C levels, and a decreased risk of stroke or heart attack.
+Long-term use of semaglutide and tirzepatide has proven to be effective in promoting and sustaining significant weight loss.
+Other health benefits of long-term use include heightened insulin sensitivity, lowered HbA1clevels, and a decreased risk of stroke or heart attack

 Unfortunately, long-term use of these medications does have some downsides.
 Stopping either medication after long periods of use can lead to weight regain, and long-term use can be incredibly expensive.
 While these medications are safe for use, they are quite new, so their long-term side effects are still being researched.